How to sandbox your digital life.

 (cz they just aren’t and I was not gonna just appease them with fake vanilla thought leadership and keep collecting easy money)

-I decided this battle wasn’t for me, and it was time to give up the unhinged schtick…
+I decided it was time to give up the FULLY unhinged schtick…

 So I….